TheBurrProject/A-Comparison-of-Machine-Learning-Algorithms-Applied-to-American-Legislature-Polarization/README.md

 year = {2020},<br/>
 publisher = {IEEE (in press)},<br/>
 booktitle = {Proceedings of the IEEE 21st International Conference on Information Reuse and Integration for Data Science (IRI 2020)},<br/>
-keywords = {political-polarization, machine-learning, data-science}, }
+keywords = {political-polarization, machine-learning, data-science}}